Fix WD My Passport Hard Drive Not Detected, But LED is Blinking

 hidden devices

-• Reboot your computer system and check whether the system is detecting your WD My Passport hard drive.
+• Reboot your computer system or restart your computer and check whether the system is detecting your WD My Passport hard drive.

 2) Change the USB Cable/Port